rogue7373/SRE/Chapter9.md

 - Will the majority of people have access to the queries?
 - Should this passage go into the external write-up of the postmortem?

+- Generating Action Items: Once the timeline has been refined and reviewed, it is time to generate the action items.
+A good starting point for action item generation are the corresponding side notes that were made as bullet points during the timeline discussion.